FGSVK-hackathon/fortisimm0-hk24/README.md

 The project is a unification of the SMT32 with the Multifunctional Shield, whcih is used as a playback device for customizable user input, carried over a REST API server from a Web App.
-It posesses several capabilities, such as extended melody playback, interactive piano melody maker and a precursor for Text-to-Speach output.
+It posesses several capabilities, such as extended melody playback, interactive piano melody maker and a precursor for Text-to-Speech output.

 ![image](.template_images/Mid.png)